War3Evo/PhasePass/README.md

   - Each layer can have its own dynamic token/recipe, making brute-force and forensic attacks exponentially harder.
   - Optional: Quick access with outer layers, full access requires all tokens.

+- **Duress Password & Timed Self-Destruct (Planned)**
+  - Enter a special panic password to unlock the vault under coercion.
+  - Starts a secret timer (configurable); after expiry, the app wipes sensitive data in the background.
+  - Optional rescue code can halt the self-destruct if the threat is removed in time.

 - **Single-Use Passwords (Planned)**
   - Mark any credential as “single-use” for disposable logins or secure sharing.
   - Once revealed, copied, or used, the password self-deletes from the vault.
   - Perfect for guest access, emergency logins, or sharing temporary secrets.

 - **Multi-Platform (Planned)**
   Windows-first (Delphi FMX), with Android support to follow.